elahtrebor/subforth/README.md

 !  @  IF  <>  ELSE  DO  NEGATE  I  ?
 INCLUDE  ROT  OVER
 NIP  TUCK  EXIT  SYSTEM

+Supports Debugging within the Command Line.
+DEBUG turns debugging on.
+DEBUGOFF turns it off.
+Added the system command to allow execution of other programs.

 Here is a simple test drive output:

 SUBFORTH 1.0 - COMPILED JAN 2020 - Developed by rhale